nugent-lab/FindPOTATOs-stable/README.md

 # FindPOTATOs

+If you use this software, please [cite](#how-to-cite) our paper and [let us know](www.crnugent.com/contact)!
+Knowing how people use this software will help us secure funding for improvements.

 ## Summary
 This software links together minor planet detections to form a tracklet.
 Tracklets are required so that minor planet observations can be submitted to the [Minor Planet Center](https://minorplanetcenter.net).